dbbs-lab/cerebellar-models/docs/getting-started/installation.rst

 Installation
 ------------
-``cerebellum`` is a package that contains implementation of connectivity or placement rules for ``BSB``.
+``cerebellum`` is a package that contains implementation of connectivity and placement rules for ``BSB``.
 The ``cerebellum`` package requires Python 3.9+.